Podcast: Play in new window | Download (Duration: 2:15:45 — 124.4MB)

 Are people's tastes basically the same?
 Burke says yes: they're rooted in our common reactions to pain and pleasure, those two are not opposites, but simply quite different properties, each associated with a different set of responses.
 When we are aesthetically pleased by something big, indistinct, and maybe scary, Burke calls that a judgment that it's sublime.

-There are still copies of the 2015 PEL philosopher wall calendar left!
-Or you can support the podcast by becoming a PEL Citizen or making a donation.
+Support the podcast by becoming a PEL Citizen or making a donation.

 The Burke picture is by Sterling Bartlett.